 Doctors Are Talking About the Type of Brain Injury You Suffered

-Some common types of traumatic brain injuries that occur because of motor vehicle crashes, medical malpractice incidents, slip and fall accidents, and other types of accidents include:
+Some common types of traumatic brain injuries that occur because of motor vehicle crashes, slip and fall accidents, and other types of accidents include:

 - Hypoxia.
 Hypoxia occurs when there is a lack of oxygen to the brain.
 The resulting brain injury is called anoxic brain damage.
 Just a few minutes without oxygen can cause brain cells to die.
 Lack of oxygen to the brain may occur because of medical malpractice and other accidents.